Your Belfast Travel Blog Guide

 If you’re searching for the ultimate guide around Belfast then I’m here to help you out.
-This blog is dedicated to everything Belfast related.
+This blog is dedicated to everything Belfast-related.
 Anything you could possibly want to know about the city will be here.
-In this Belfast travel guide blog, I’ll share with you all the best tips and advice about travelling around Belfast.
+In this Belfast travel blog, I’ll share with you all the best tips and advice about travelling around Belfast.

 Along with all the unmissable sites and hidden gems that you won’t want to miss out on while visiting Northern Ireland’s Capital City.
 We will explore things you should know about Belfast, why you need to visit, things to do, places to stay and eat and much more.

-What’s unique about this travel guide to Belfast it that its all told by a local.
+What’s unique about this travel guide to Belfast is it that is all told by a local.
 I’ve lived in Belfast my whole life, so I can give you a unique perspective on the city I call home.